-Built to Rent Duplex Case Study: How One Rental Real Estate Deal Replaces a $40k/Year Job!
+Build For Rent Duplex Case Study: How One Deal Equals $40k/Year Job (without going to work)

 One deal, 4 little duplexes, replaces a $40k/year job.
 What would 10 little duplexes, just 20 rental units, do?